Absolute or Dynamic Viscosity of Water

-Absolute, or dynamic viscosity of water in centipoises for temperatures between 32 - 200oF
+Absolute viscosity for water in centipoises for temperatures between 32 - 200oF.

-Absolute, or dynamic viscosity is used for calculating Reynolds Number to determine if a fluid flow is laminar, transient or turbulent.
+Absolute or dynamic viscosity is used to calculate Reynolds Number to determine if a fluid flow is laminar, transient or turbulent.

-The absolute, or dynamic viscosity of water depends on the temperature as shown in the table below:
+The absolute or dynamic viscosity of water depends on the temperature as indicated below:

 32 0 1.794